What is income drawdown?

 - No surprise fees or charges

-There are no charges for withdrawing money, but you’ll continue to pay the same administration and fund management charges for your pension
+There are no charges for withdrawing money from an Aviva Pension, but you’ll continue to pay the same administration and fund management charges for your pension

 - Manage your pension online